Zveno project

 Zveno (Russian: Звено, a military unit "Flight") was a parasite aircraft developed in the Soviet Union during the 1930s.
+It was the brainchild of the aviation engineer Vladimir Vakhmistrov.
 It consisted of a Tupolev TB-1 or a Tupolev TB-3 heavy bomber mothership and two to five fighters.
 Depending on the variant, the fighters either launched with the mothership or docked in flight, and they could refuel from the bomber.
 The definitive Zveno-SPB using a TB-3 and two Polikarpov I-16s, each armed with two 250 kg bombs, was used operationally as a strategic weapon system with good results against targets in Romania during the opening stages of the German-Soviet War.
 The same squadron later carried out an attack against a bridge on the River Dnieper that had been captured by German forces.

 Development

-In June 1931, Vladimir Vakhmistrov of the NII VVS (Nauchno-Issledovatel'skiy Institut Voyenno-Vozdushnykh Sil – scientific test institute of the air force) started work on combinations of fighters rigidly attached to heavy bomber aircraft.
+In June 1931, Vladimir Vakhmistrov of the Nauchno-Issledovatel'skiy Institut Voyenno-Vozdushnykh Sil (NII VVS, the "scientific test institute of the air force") started work on combinations of fighters rigidly attached to heavy bomber aircraft.
 The system was envisioned to serve several purposes: